Fred Olsen Cruise Lines Coronavirus update

-The ships of the Fred Olsen company are based in Britain during most of the year, with cruises departing from Dover, Southampton, Rosyth (for Edinburgh), Liverpool, Greenock (for Glasgow), Newcastle and Portsmouth.
-The Braemar’s winter Caribbean fly cruise program operates from Barbados, and provides connecting flights from Manchester and London Gatwick.
+The ships of the Fred Olsen company are based in Britain during most of the year, with cruises departing from UK departure ports (homeports) Southampton, Dover, Falmouth, London Tilbury, Harwich, Liverpool, Newcastle, Rosyth-Leith (Edinburgh), Portsmouth, Greenock-Glasgow and Belfast.
+The Braemar’s winter Caribbean fly-cruise program operates from Barbados and provides connecting flights from Manchester and London Gatwick.

 Fred Olsen cruise itinerary changes

-Fred Olsen cruise line adds a South Africa itinerary program on the Boudicca ship in 2018.
-The new program will be operated with UK to South Africa fly-cruise deals.
-The Boudicca's cruise fares will be inclusive of flights from London (or Manchester) to Cape Town (departure port).
-The 14-night round-trip itinerary includes overnight stays in Port Elizabeth, Richards Bay and Durban.
-The 3-night stay in Cape Town offers as tour options Scale Table Mountain (cable car ride), wine tours (Stellenbosch, Constantia), Camps Bay strolling, visiting the Victoria & Alfred Waterfront complex and the Newlands (cricket ground), Cape Town Harley Davidson bike tour, boating, shark diving, whales-dolphins watching.
+Fred Olsen cruise line adds a South Africa itinerary program on the Boudicca ship.
+The new program is operated with the UK to South Africa fly-cruise deals.
+The Boudicca's cruise fares are inclusive of flights from London (or Manchester) to Cape Town (departure port).
+The 14-day round-trip itinerary includes overnight stays in Port Elizabeth, Richards Bay, and Durban.
+The 3-day stay in Cape Town offers as tour options Scale Table Mountain (cable car ride), wine tours (Stellenbosch, Constantia), Camps Bay strolling, visiting the Victoria and Alfred Waterfront complex and the Newlands (cricket ground), Cape Town Harley Davidson bike tour, boating, shark diving, whales-dolphins watching.

-- mv Balmoral (1988) - UK/British isles, Baltic Sea (Russia-Scandinavia and Norwegian Fjords) and Canary Islands leaving out of Newcastle (home-port), also from Dover and Southampton (home-port) including on Transatlantic round-trip cruises to South America
+- mv Balmoral (1988) - the UK/British Isles, Baltic Sea (Russia-Scandinavia and Norwegian Fjords) and the Canary Islands leaving out of Newcastle (home-port), also from Dover and Southampton (home-port) including on Transatlantic round-trip cruises to South America.

-- ms Black Watch (1972) - World Cruise from Southampton, Northern Europe (Norway Fjords, Russia and Scandinavia) leaving from England (Dover, home-port) and Scotland (Edinburgh, home-port), also from London
+- ms Black Watch (1972) - World Cruise from Southampton, Northern Europe (Norway Fjords, Russia and Scandinavia) leaving from England (Dover, homeport) and Scotland (Edinburgh-Rosyth homeport).

-- ms Boudicca (1972) - UK/British Isles, Azores and Madeira, Mediterranean leaving from Liverpool (home-port), World Cruise round-trip from Southampton to Caribbean and South America.
-Select departures from Greenock-Glasgow and Belfast are also available.
+- ms Boudicca (1972) - UK/British Isles, Azores, and Madeira, the Mediterranean leaving from Liverpool (home-port), World Cruise round-trip from Southampton to the Caribbean and South America.
+Select departures from Greenock-Glasgow, Belfast, and Rosyth are also available.

 - ms Braemar (1993) - Baltic Sea (Russia and Scandinavia, Norway Fjords), France (Atlantic Coast ports), Canary Islands and Eastern Mediterranean out of Southampton (home-port).
 During winter season offers Caribbean cruises out of Barbados.